aruballo/udportfolio/README.md

 ### Special Thanks
-The following was profoundly helpful in learning how to setup a propery build process for this project
+The following was profoundly helpful in learning how to setup a proper build process for this project

 [Gulp for Beginners](https://css-tricks.com/gulp-for-beginners/)